The Cocoanuts: Reception

 When the Marx Brothers were shown the final cut of the film, they were so horrified they tried to buy the negative back and prevent its release.
-Paramount wisely resisted — the movie turned out to be a big box office hit, with a $1,800,000 gross making it one of the most successful early talking films.
+Paramount wisely resisted – the movie turned out to be a big box office hit, with a $1,800,000 gross making it one of the most successful early talking films.

+The film premiered on May 23, 1929, at the Rialto Theatre in New York.
 It received mostly positive reviews from critics, with the Marx Brothers themselves earning most of the praise while other aspects of the film drew a more mixed reaction.
 Mordaunt Hall of The New York Times reported that the film "aroused considerable merriment" among the viewing audience, and that a sequence using an overhead shot was "so engaging that it elicited plaudits from many in the jammed theatre."
 However, he found the audio quality during some of the singing to be "none too good", adding, "a deep-voiced bass's tones almost fade into a whisper in a close-up.
 Mary Eaton is charming, but one obtains little impression of her real ability as a singer."

 Variety called it "a comedy hit for the regular picture houses.
 That's all it has – comedy – but that's enough."
 It reported the sound had "a bit of muffling now and then" and that the dancers weren't always filmed well: "When the full 48 were at work only 40 could be seen and those behind the first line could be seen but dimly."

 "It is as a funny picture and not as a musical comedy, not for its songs, pretty girls, or spectacular scenes, that The Cocoanuts succeeds", wrote John Mosher in The New Yorker.
 "Neither Mary Eaton, nor Oscar Shaw, who contribute the "love interest", is effective, nor are the chorus scenes in the least superior to others of the same sort in various musical-comedy-movies now running in town.
 To the Marxes belongs the success of the show, and their peculiar talents seem, surprisingly enough, even more manifest on the screen than on the stage."

 Film Daily called it "a good amount of fun, although some of it proves tiresome.
 This is another case of a musical comedy transferred almost bodily to the screen and motion picture treatment forgotten.
 The result is a good many inconsistencies which perhaps may be overlooked provided the audience accepts the offering for what it is."